 If you determine your spending rate is too high, you may potentially need to re-evaluate some of your decisions.
 In this case, it's an excellent time to seek professional financial advice.

 - Set Aside the Right Amount of Cash.
 Suppose you've determined that your planned withdrawal rate is sustainable.
-In that case, the next thing you'll want to do is consider putting the equivalent of two to three years' withdrawals in a cash account.
-While it won't earn much income, doing so will help ensure you don't have to change your plans right away if the markets don't cooperate or if an unforeseen expense pops up.
+In that case, the next thing you'll want to do is consider putting the equivalent of three to five years of withdrawals in a cash account.
+While it won't earn much income, doing so will help ensure you don't have to change your plans immediately if the markets don't cooperate or an unforeseen expense pops up.

 - Decide Which Retirement Investment Options Will Fuel Growth.
 Then, earmark the remaining money for growth.
-This bucket will invest primarily in stocks but may also include less liquid securities or alternative investments, like hedge funds if you are eligible.
+If you are eligible, this bucket will invest primarily in stocks but may also include less liquid securities or alternative investments, like hedge funds.

-Within stocks, strategies fall along a spectrum of risk—from ones that focus on income-generating, low-growth companies to those that target high-growth companies.
+Within stocks, strategies fall along a spectrum of risk—from those focusing on income-generating, low-growth companies to those targeting high-growth companies.
 So, the most favorable allocation may consist of various stock strategies combined with other asset classes to drive overall portfolio growth.

 - Personalize Your Allocation.
 While the first four steps will give you a general idea of your asset allocation, it's also important to consider your circumstances.
 For example, suppose you have a low-risk tolerance.
 In that case, it may make sense to allocate a lesser portion of your portfolio toward stocks.
 While creating a more conservative allocation may necessitate lower spending in retirement, you may find that the peace of mind is well worth it.